yahya-tamur/booksignatures/README.md

     8
 ```

-While printing, you should print two sided, makeing sure to flip on the correct edge.
+You will have to pay attention to flipping on the long edge vs. the short edge
+while printing.

-Note that the last signature will not be any smaller, so you might end up
+Also, the last signature will not have fewer pages, so you might end up
 with a lot of blank pages at the end.

 The command-line options can be viewed using the `--help` flag.
 If running using
-cargo run, make sure to put all options after a `--`:
+`cargo run`, make sure to put the options for the program after a `--`:
 ```
 cargo run -- --help
 ```
 ```
 cargo run -- input.pdf output.pdf --signatures 4 --pad-start 2 --clean
 ```
-The program combines calls to several different command-line utilities as well
+The program uses several different command-line utilities as well as a rust library
-as a pdf library in rust to reorder the pages.
-You might get some errors and
+to actually reorder the pages.
+If you get errors, you not have some
-have to download some of them.
+of the utilities.
 I only tested on linux.